-If conservative treatment doesn’t produce any results and the pain is significantly interfering with your ability to conduct their regular life, your doctor may recommend joint replacement surgery.
+If conservative treatment doesn’t produce any results and the pain is significantly interfering with your ability to conduct your regular life, your doctor may recommend joint replacement surgery.

-Meniscus tear.
-The name of the cartilage in your knee is meniscus.
-If you experience a blunt trauma or twist your knee joint in a pivoting motion, you could end up with a meniscus tear.
+The name of the cartilage in your knee is the meniscus.
+If you experience blunt trauma or twist your knee joint in a pivoting motion, you could end up with a meniscus tear.

 When you experience this type of injury, you’ll notice the following symptoms: